jbarratt/serialized-hugo/content/post/2021/intense_dynamodb/index.md

 Things get a lot more interesting when there's a network hop involved.

+First, EC2:

+{{< img src="ec2-kde.svg"  alt="local kernel density" class="half" >}}

+Since this is running the same code as the remote method, the round trip time is almost entirely the network round trip time from San Diego to Oregon.

+Moving on to the serverless stack:

+{{< img src="sls-kde.svg"  alt="local kernel density" class="center" >}}

+This chart just compares the two serverless methods, as their response time curves are similar enough to compare side by side.
+Making the two calls to dynamo has a suprisingly small impact to the p50 time, which is very close to the no-dynamo use case -- but it raises the odds that things will be slower, and it raises the worst case execution time even further.

+Seeing them all together in context is instructive.
+I've had to use a log scale here in the X axis to make the ec2 detail visible.
+Without it, due to the occasional long response times from the serverless stack, it just looks like a blip on the left side of the graph.

 {{< img src="latency-boxplot.svg"  alt="local multiplayer gaming"   class="full-width"  >}}

-This is a log-scale [boxplot](https://towardsdatascience.com/understanding-boxplots-5e2df7bcbd51) which makes it clearer what's happening.
+This is a [boxplot](https://towardsdatascience.com/understanding-boxplots-5e2df7bcbd51) which makes it clearer what's happening.
 The EC2 row is centered around 46ms, with not much variability across requests.
 The two serverless rows have many outlier points in between 10^2 (100ms) and 10^3 (1 second), with clusters on the high side of 1 second, which I suspect are "cold starts", when a new lambda is spun up to handle increases in traffic.

-{{< img src="sls-kde.svg"  alt="local kernel density" class="center" >}}

-This chart just compares the two serverless methods, as their response time curves are similar enough to compare side by side.
-Making the two calls to dynamo has a suprisingly small impact to the p50 time, which is very close to the no-dynamo use case -- but it raises the odds that things will be slower, and it raises the worst case execution time even further.

 #### Takeaways